-Before class, use masking tape to make a circle about two feet in diameter on the floor of the classroom.
-Begin class by showing students the small ball and telling them that their challenge is to roll the ball from about 10 feet away and aim for the center of the circle.
+Before class, use masking tape to make a circle about 50cm in diameter on the floor of the classroom.
+Begin class by showing students the small ball and telling them that their challenge is to roll the ball from about 2-3 metres away and aim for the center of the circle.
 Explain that they will have two chances, but if the ball stops short on the first try, they will forfeit the second try.